appuntinformatica/primefaces/README.md

 		<br>
 		Source code can be found at <a href="https://github.com/andreaminnucci77/primefaces">Github</a>
 		<h2>Installation</h2>
-		Install the Primefaces plugin in any Grails project by setting the plugin-dependency in the <code>BuildConfig.groovy</code>s file , e.g.:
+		Install the Primefaces plugin in any Grails project by setting the plugin-dependency in the BuildConfig.groovy file, e.g.:
 		<pre>
 			<code>
 		grails.project.dependency.resolution = {